Matthias Maier | Stories | Week 41 | A view over the reservoir in Central Park

 Everything has its price

-And then suddenly it was here, the day to say goodbye.
+And then suddenly it was here, the last day for this time.
 Beautiful and warm and lovely, as if it wanted to make it extra hard for me to say goodbye.
 I hate these separations.
-They always remind me that we have to say goodbye to everything in the end.
+They always remind me that we have to let go everything in the end.
 And so I try to grow with it and accept the separation for what it is: the price of my wonderful life on both sides of the Atlantic.
 Accordingly, the moment of sadness is combined with comfort and the tears at the end of my time in New York with anticipation of the coming weeks in Basel.

 Matthias Maier | Good bye in pastel